 Individual placement providers may need additional documentation.
 If you are required to provide this then you will be contacted by the Clinical Placement Officer following enrolment.

 ACN negotiates with health care facilities to secure clinical placements.
-ACN will make every effort to ensure clinical placements are within the timeframe indicated in the course outline, however, applicants are advised that provision and location of clinical placements is dependent on the availability of placements within the health facility and this may require you to temporarily relocate within NSW.
+ACN will make every effort to ensure clinical placements are within the timeframe indicated in the course outline, however, applicants are advised that provision and location of clinical placements is dependent on the availability of placements within the health facility and this may require you to temporarily relocate within NSW (Metro and/or Regional), ACT and QLD.

 Once placements are confirmed these cannot be negotiated unless there are unforeseen extenuating circumstances.
 Applicants are not to arrange their own clinical placements with a clinical facility under any circumstances.